 - Sunday – most shops open 9am-7pm, some smaller shops will close on a Sunday

 Some larger shopping centres in Dublin worth a visit include:

 - Jervis Street Shopping Centre – located on Jervis street and easily accessible from The Spencer via the Luas, hundreds of shops, cafes and restaurants.

 - St Stephens Green shopping Centre – located at the top of Grafton Street with a number of shops, cafes and restaurants.

-Staying at The Spencer leaves you ideally based to explore Dublin’s shopping districts.
-Check out some of our great special offers and book now!
+Staying at The Spencer leaves you conveniently based to explore Dublin’s shopping districts.
+Check out some of our great special offers and book now

 Have a peek at this video "Dublin Fashion At A Glance"...